TheTechRobo/peoplebase/PLAN.md

 One button per half hour.
 When you click it it pops up with a `Toplevel()` window with an `Entry` widget, that asks you for the name.

-Uses a very crude technique -- one file per half hour, in a subdirectory.
+Will have a save file that contains a list: one entry of list per half-hour, and one file per employee.

-The database wont be much better -- one file per customer.
-If you want to edit that customer's info, you have to go through all the steps again.
+The database will be terrible -- one file per customer (with a list).